 Federal Funding - The availability of federal funds estimated in this solicitation is contingent upon the federal appropriations process.
 Funding decisions will be made based on level of funding and timing of when it is received by NFWF.
-The ATCB program is expected to have an annual application cycle.

 TIMELINE

 Dates of activities are subject to change.
 Please check the program page of the NFWF website for the most current dates and information at www.nfwf.org/challenge.